readium/awesome-readium/README.md

 In addition to Readium projects, a number of other apps or open-source projects can support Readium Web Publications:

-* [Epub.js](https://github.com/futurepress/epub.js/) - an ebook viewer written in JS
+* [Epub.js](https://github.com/futurepress/epub.js/) - An ebook viewer written in JS
-* [Vivliostyle](https://github.com/vivliostyle/vivliostyle.js) - a document and publication viewer written in JS
+* [Vivliostyle](https://github.com/vivliostyle/vivliostyle.js) - A document and publication viewer written in JS
-* [xbreader](https://github.com/chocolatkey/xbreader) - a manga viewer written in TypeScript
+* [xbreader](https://github.com/chocolatkey/xbreader) - A manga viewer written in TypeScript

 ## Other toolkits related to Readium

+* [Flutter Readium](https://github.com/Notalib/flutter_readium) - A Flutter wrapper for Readium Mobile and Web
-* [React Native Readium](https://github.com/5-stones/react-native-readium) A react-native wrapper for Readium Mobile & Web
+* [React Native Readium](https://github.com/5-stones/react-native-readium) - A React Native wrapper for Readium Mobile & Web
-* [Iridium](https://github.com/Mantano/iridium) A Flutter port of Readium Mobile
+* [Iridium](https://github.com/Mantano/iridium) - A Flutter port of Readium Mobile

 ## License